EternalRival/decision-making-tool-task/README.md

 >
 > After that `rotation state` and `winning state` cyclically change each other according to points 2 and 3.
 >
-> If the modal window `WoF` was closed and reopened, the life cycle starts again with `initial state`
+> If the modal window `WoF` was closed and reopened, the life cycle starts again with `initial state`.

 #### General